At-Home Sleep Apnea Tests

-A home sleep apnea test is a test that can help diagnose obstructive sleep apnea at home.
-The device itself is a portable breathing monitor you wear overnight.
+A home sleep apnea test is a portable breathing monitor you wear overnight.
+It is designed to help diagnose obstructive sleep apnea at home.
 As you sleep, the device monitors your breathing and oxygen levels to detect and measure pauses in breathing, which are known as apneas.
 The test calculates an OSA severity score by calculating the average number of lapses in breathing per hour in bed.

 Polysomnography, an overnight sleep study performed in a lab, provides the most accurate diagnosis for obstructive sleep apnea.
 However, this type of test can be more expensive, and people in certain areas may face long waitlists or lack easy access to a sleep center.
 At-home sleep apnea tests are designed to make testing more accessible and help ensure people get the treatment they need.

 Most at-home sleep apnea tests measure different bodily metrics used to determine whether or not someone has sleep apnea.
-Common metrics measured during at at-home test include:
+Common metrics measured during an at-home test include:

-Use this SleepFoundation.org link for the most current discount on Lofta products
+Use this SleepFoundation.org link for the most current discount on WatchPAT products

 While not always effective, at-home sleep apnea tests are a convenient alternative to traditional polysomnography sleep studies that require you to spend the night in a lab away from your bed.
 At-home tests have evolved over the years, and the wearable Lofta WatchPAT is one of the most advanced options sold today.
 The device consists of a band that fits around your wrist like a watch, a sensor that gently clamps your fingertip, and a thin cord connecting the other two components.
 No nasal tubes or body straps are required.